Royalty's sweetened offer puts pressure on Elan board

 Citi and Ondra Partners acted as financial advisors to Elan on its recent Tysabri deal, while Cadwalader, Wickersham & Taft and A&L Goodbody were legal counsel.

-(Additional reporting by Martinne Geller in New York and Conor Humphries in Dublin; Editing by Tom Pfeiffer and David Cowell)
+(Additional reporting by Martinne Geller in New York and Conor Humphries in Dublin; Editing by Tom Pfeiffer)

 Aldermore Group Plc reported a 34 percent jump in full-year profit as the British bank issued more mortgages and loans to homeowners as well as small and medium enterprises.